temf/bembel/README.md

   of octave.
 * `Bembel/` contains the library.
 In `Bembel/`, module files have been created analogously to the design of the Eigen library.
 If Bembel is used, only these module files should be included.
 These modules are the following:
-    * `DuffyTrick` provides quadrature routines for (nearly) singular integrals.
-    Therein, quadrature routines for 4 cases are implemented: Separated elements, elements sharing a corner, elements sharing an edge, and identical elements.
     * `DummyOperator` provides a `LinearOperator` for testing.
     * `Geometry`  implements the handling of the geometry.
     * `H2Matrix` handles the compression of the large, densely populated matrices.